TheNewJavaman/synesthesia/README.md

 On my Ryzen 5 1600 CPU at 3.85Ghz, controlling 300 LEDs at 30fps consumes <10% utilization.
 This project is fairly resource-heavy!
 I'll try to improve its efficiency soon.

+You'll have to manually provide some details in Program.cs:
+- deviceID (audio input device; probably 0, 1, or 2, you'll have to play around to get it right)
+- commPort (serial port for your usb bridge)
+- pixelCount (how many LEDs you have)

 ### Other projects referenced
 - https://github.com/swharden/Csharp-Data-Visualization (projects/18-09-19_microphone_FFT_revisited)
 - https://github.com/beakdan/NeoPixelUsbBridge